Kerala govt to improve Class 1 textbook curriculum; teachers submit review through Google forms

 Vaishnavi Shukla | November 17, 2024 | 07:43 PM IST

-Recently, the Kerala school teachers have also submitted their feedback through Google forms regarding the improvisations requirement in the class 1 textbooks.
+Recently, Kerala school teachers have also submitted their feedback through Google forms regarding the improvisations requirement in the class 1 textbooks.

 Previously, the Kerala government implemented the Malayalam and Math curriculum based on the realization that all the children who went through the old curriculum did not get basic math and language skills.
 The Kerala government was then ready for comprehensive reforms in the textbooks.

 As per V Sivankutty's statement, “The spelling and pronunciation of each letter were determined to be taught in a way that all children could understand.
-Considering all the children in each letter will take more time.
-It should not be seen as a problem.”
+Considering all the children in each letter will take more time, it should not be seen as a problem.”

 Previous Class 1 textbooks curriculum